-COMING SOON – production restrictions caused by the covid-19 pandemic will now delay the 2020 summer release of ‘seeds of mindfulness’ – a book all about how to cultivate mindful moments and achieve healing neuroplasticity through the garden.
+AVAILABLE NOW - ‘seeds of mindfulness’ – a book all about how to cultivate mindful moments and achieve healing neuroplasticity through the garden.
 From how to weed and plant mindfully, to how listening to nature can rewire our brains, to how a barefoot moment on the lawn can detoxify mind, body and spirit.

 FIND OUT HOW ARE TEAM HAVE BEEN ENTERTAINING THEMSELVES THIS WINTER!